vertyll/project-a-microservices/README.md

 5. **Mail Service** - Handles email sending operations and templates
 6. **Common Library** - Shared code, contracts, and utilities used across all microservices

-Each microservice has its own PostgreSQL database and communicates with other services via Apache Kafka for event-driven architecture.
+Each microservice has its own PostgreSQL database and communicates with other services via Apache Kafka for event-driven architecture, implementing the Choreography pattern.

 ### Detailed Description of Components